 Prior to training as an Osteopath James gained a degree in Human Biology from Leeds Metropolitan University in the late 1990’s which covered allied areas such as neuroscience, sports science, nutrition and psychology.

 In the years since graduating Amy has continued to expand her knowledge and skills and studied several in-depth courses with the Sutherland Cranial College, the leading cranial Osteopathic education group.
-She has great experience of treating babies, children and adults using cranial techniques along side standard structural methods.
+She has great experience of treating babies, children and adults using cranial techniques alongside standard structural methods.

 Amy balances her working life with looking after her two young children, and enjoys the challenges that both aspects bring.
 In her spare time Amy enjoys walking and time in the garden.